Moorooka station construction update – April 2026

 Out of Hours Work

-At Moorooka station rail corridor and Ipswich Road, Moorooka, work activities scheduled during planned track closures (when trains are not operating) or outside the project’s standard working hours are outlined below:
+Work activities scheduled at Moorooka station rail corridor and Ipswich Road, Moorooka, during planned track closures (when trains are not operating) or outside the project’s standard working hours are outlined below, weather and construction conditions permitting:

 - Public utility investigations for services (e.g., water, electrical)